AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 Automatic selection of template based on application
 ---------------------------------------------------------------

-The following script can detect the application installed in the webroot(only!) based on filenames
+The following script can detect the application installed in the web root(only!) based on filenames

-While cPanel users can always change the vhost configuration for nginX anytime from their cPanel login sometimes the server administrator want to automatically switch supporting applications to be directly served by nginX instead of apache.
+While cPanel users can always change the vhost configuration for nginX anytime from their cPanel login sometimes the server administrator wants to automatically switch supporting applications to be directly served by Nginx instead of Apache httpd.
 ::

   /opt/nDeploy/scripts/auto_config.py CPANELUSER